 People see through this tokenistic approach to diversity in content and campaigns.
 That’s why we avoid “special” issues — the “Black issue” or the “Religious issue”, for example — because every issue should be diverse and representative.
 It shouldn’t be a one-off.

 Diverse campaigns are great, but they’re not enough

 I was told early on that diversity doesn’t sell, but we’ve proven that diversity is good for business.
 Our Rihanna cover, which was the first September issue fronted by a Black woman, was one of our best-selling issues — and the Duchess of Sussex issue was our fastest-selling cover ever.

 Not everyone has access to traditional career routes, whether that’s a university degree or London-based internships.
 But technology and platforms such as YouTube have been a great leveller in that respect, providing a platform for the next generation.
 This was a big part in our thinking behind Vogue Visionaries, our creative masterclass series with inspiring young creative talent at this critical time.

 Digital and social media platforms have also opened up access for smaller brands and young designers, because they can find an audience without putting on an expensive fashion show.
 Likewise, for the major fashion houses, the pandemic has encouraged digital innovation.
 Everyone has become their own editor.

-Not only is this better for the environment — because technology allows us to collaborate and share ideas without traveling to shows — but it’s also great for access.
-Moving forward, the hybrid of in-person experiences and digital formats will mean you don’t need a VIP invite or a front row seat to be included.
+Not only is this better for the environment — because technology allows us to collaborate and share ideas without travelling to shows — but it’s also great for access.
+Moving forwards, the hybrid of in-person experiences and digital formats will mean you don’t need a VIP invite or a front row seat to be included.

 To meet consumers’ needs, empathy is key